uploadtigris/my_linux_experience/journals/Freeze_on_Boot.md

 sudo reboot
 ```

-- reboot into tty mode (no GUI)... forgot username.
+- reboot into tty mode (no GUI; should do this automatically)... forgot username.
 - Reboot while hold 'Esc'
 - pressed 'e' on Fedora entry I am fixing
 - added 'systemd.unit=emergency.target' to the line starting with 'Linux'